 What is UK NBP?

 The UK NBP gas market is Europe's longest-established spot-traded natural gas market, in operation since the late 1990s.
-The price of UK NBP is widely used as an indicator for Europe's wholesale gas market, alongside the more recent, but rapidly growing, Continental European trading hubs such as the Dutch TTF.
+The price of UK NBP is widely used as an indicator for Europe's wholesale gas market alongside the more recent, but now more liquid, Dutch TTF.

 NBP stands for National Balancing Point.
 In the NBP model gas anywhere in the country within the national transmission system counts as NBP gas.
 This brings buyers and sellers together to simplify trade.